buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

 ####Optimal Feature Selection

 In order to get some insight into the relevancy of the newly added features, the SelectKBest<sup>1</sup> univariate feature selection algorithm was used, with an ANOVA F-value classification for ranking.
-This alogrithm was applied to both the original and additional feature datasets.
+This algorithm was applied to both the original and additional feature datasets.

 ```python